 The sample results for each analyte will be collated.
 The statistical control limits will be set by the following criteria.
 If there are more than five but fewer than 20 reported analytical results for any particular analyte, a calculation is made to determine the mean and the value of two standard deviations.
 Any results that fall outside the control limits of plus or minus two standard deviations from the mean are judged as outliers and removed from further statistical analysis.
 If there are more than 20 but fewer than 80 reported analytical results for any particular analyte, a calculation is made of three standard deviations.
-Any results that fall out side plus or minus two standard analysis.
-If there are more than 20 but fewer than 80 reported analytical results for any particular analyte, a calculation is made of three standard deviations.
 Any results that fall out side plus or minus three standard deviations from the mean are judged as outliers and removed from further statistical analysis.
 If there are fewer than five results or more than 80 results for any analyte, no outlier values are removed.
 In any case, the outliers will only be removed from the data set used for further statistical calculations of mean values and standard deviations to determine acceptable/unacceptable criteria.